zach348/KB2/DOM_PROFILING_IMPLEMENTATION_PLAN.md

-# DOM-Specific Performance Profiling Implementation Plan
+# DOM-Specific Performance Profiling Implementation Plan (v2)

 ## 1. Overview

-This document outlines a detailed, phased implementation plan for the **DOM-Specific Performance Profiling** feature in the Adaptive Difficulty Manager (ADM).
-The goal is to evolve the ADM from using a single, global performance score to a more nuanced model that can identify a user's specific strengths and weaknesses with respect to individual Difficulty of Mastery (DOM) parameters.
+This document outlines a detailed, phased implementation plan for the **DOM-Specific Performance Profiling** feature.
+The goal is to evolve the ADM from using a single, global performance score to a more nuanced, persistent model that identifies and adapts to a user's specific skills over time.

 ## 2. Guiding Principles

 -   **Minimally Invasive & Incremental**: Each phase consists of small, logical changes that can be independently developed, tested, and committed.
 -   **Always Buildable**: The project will be in a buildable and runnable state at the end of each phase.
--   **Feature Flag Controlled**: The new logic will be introduced behind a feature flag (`enableDomSpecificProfiling`) to allow for parallel implementation, A/B testing, and safe rollback if needed.
+-   **Feature Flag Controlled**: The new logic will be introduced behind a feature flag (`enableDomSpecificProfiling`) for safety and A/B testing.
 -   **Test-Driven**: New logic will be accompanied by corresponding unit and integration tests.
+-   **Long-Term & Adaptive**: The system will build a long-term skill profile that persists across sessions but intelligently adapts to recent performance.

 ---